 Daily disposables are single-use contact lenses.
 With this type of lens, you use a fresh pair of contacts every time you put them in and throw them out every time you remove them.
 Daily disposable contact lenses are really convenient, as they don’t need to be cleaned or stored overnight, and they also come in a handy blister pack of individual lenses in a saline solution.

-That’s why here, we’ve rounded up all the information you’ll need to help make your decision easier.
+Whether you’re new to using contact lenses, or you already wear contacts and want to switch to daily disposables, we’ve rounded up all the information you’ll need to help make your decision of daily contacts easier.

-What are daily disposable contact lenses?
+How different are daily contact lenses from regular lenses?

 Most people wear their daily contact lenses safely and comfortably for 10-12 hours a day.
 Your optician will be able to recommend how long you should keep your lenses in, depending on what’s best for you.

 Wearing your contact lenses for longer than advised can result in redness, discomfort, and an increased risk of infections.
-It’s also important to remember that daily disposables are not designed to remain in your eye during sleep, and doing so can significantly increase the risk of infection.3
+It’s also important to remember that daily disposables are not designed to remain in your eye during sleep, and doing so can significantly increase the risk of infection.2

 How do you store daily contact lenses?